-The Foundry Place Garage on Deer Street is scheduled to open in October 2018.
-In addition to lower hourly rates, the monthly pass holder rates at Foundry Place will be a reduced cost of $100 for City of Portsmouth residents, and $125 for non-residents.
+The Foundry Place Garage on Deer Street is scheduled to be open in late October 2018.
+Pass holder rates at Foundry Place are just $100 for City of Portsmouth residents, and $125 for non-residents.
 For a resident monthly parker considering a move from Hanover to Foundry Place, this represents a savings of $900 annually.